Dental Dictionary

 Enamel

-The hard, outer surface layer of a tooth.
+The hard, protective outer layer of a tooth.

 F